k3ssen/GeneratorBundle/README.md

 add files to this directory that extend the generatorBundle.

-For complex usage, the bundle is built in a very extensible way, allowing you to override nearly every single file independently.
+For complex usage, the bundle is built in a very extensible way, allowing you to override nearly everything independently.